jvanbruegge/adcs_plot/README.md

 ```
 So far so easy.
 But why are we setting the leftmost value to a time in the past?
 Why not to the newest date any more?
 That way the newest data will be hidden!

-This has a simple reason while we can't _rerender_ the whole graph, we can **move** it.
+This has a simple reason while we can't **rerender** the whole graph, we can **move** it.
 Every svg element accepts an attribute named `transform`.
-In there we can rotate, scale or **translate** - move - the element.
+With this attribute we can rotate, scale or **translate** - move - the element.
 As this is using GPU acceleration we can do it as often as we want!
 ```typescript
 const group$ : Stream<VNode> = Time.animationFrames()
     .mapTo(undefined)